-3.2 Solutions Labs
+4.2 Solutions Labs

-The Solutions Labs convened two small groups of building and development industry professionals to discuss in detail several proposed Step Code and Carbon Pollution Standard adoption timelines and approaches.
+The solutions labs convened two small groups of building and development industry professionals to discuss in detail several proposed Step Code and Carbon Pollution Standard adoption timelines and approaches.
 These sessions were small groups by design to facilitate indepth discussions.

-Both Solutions Labs followed this agenda:
+Both solutions labs followed this agenda:

 - Welcome and Introductions

-- Impromptu networking
+- Quick, one-on-one Networking

 - Introductory Presentation

 - o Survey Results

 - Current Policy Options

 - Challenge Identification

-- o Individually
+- As individuals

-- o Table
+- \circ As a table level group

 - Whole group discussion

 - Whole group agreement certainty matrix exercise

-3.2.1 Agreement Certainty Matrix
+4.2.1 Agreement Certainty Matrix Exercise

 The purpose of the agreement certainty matrix was to help the groups make sense of the challenges that were identified in the first half of the solutions labs.
+The exercise helped us to move from simply identifying challenges, to organizing the challenges in a way that allowed them to be better understood.
+This sorting was done using an agreement certainty matrix.

-The agreeability axis represents the likelihood that the building industry would agree to solutions presented for the challenges that have been identified.
-The predictability axis represents the degree to which solutions for the identified challenges have predictable outcomes.
+An agreement certainty matrix has two axes, the agreeability axis, and the predictability axis.
+The agreeability axis (Y axis) is to measure the likelihood that the building industry would agree on solutions to the identified challenges.
+The predictability axis (X Axis) is for plotting the degree to which the identified challenges are technical in nature, and therefore, may have solutions which have predictable outcomes.

-First people were asked to identify the predictability of solutions.
-To do this, people were tasked with dividing the challenges into the four categories: simple, complicated, complex, and chaotic.
+First people were asked to identify the predictability of outcomes associated with solutions for the identified challenges.
+To do this, people were tasked with dividing the challenges into four categories: simple, complicated, complex, and chaotic.
 This exercise was intended to clarify the potential responses to the challenges.
 A problem is defined as simple when it can be solved reliably with practices that are easy to duplicate that have predictable results.
 It is complicated when experts are required to devise a sophisticated solution that will yield the desired results predictably.
 A problem is complex when there are several valid ways to proceed but results are not predictable in detail.
 Chaotic is when the context is too turbulent to identify a path forward and trial and error is likely the only way to find a solution.

-The following analogy's may be used to further clarify the differences;
+The following analogies may be used to further clarify the differences;